TOWARDS A HEALTHY, MULTIRACIAL DEMOCRACY

 The administrative branch is under assault — and so is democracy.

 Project 2025 has penetrated deep into the Executive Branch, driving an aggressive and dangerous campaign to dismantle public administration.
-While anti-government and corporate forces have worked for decades to undermine public institutions, 2025 marks a radical acceleration.
+While anti-government and corporate forces have worked for decades to undermine public institutions, 2025 marked a radical acceleration.
 The result: a direct threat to the safety, stability, and freedoms of everyone in the United States.

 OUR TEAM